Phone888.995.7575

 George Washington lived in a Southern Colonial, so why shouldn’t you?

 As with any home purchase, a thorough inspection should be completed to assess any construction issues, such as foundation cracks, mold, termites, and other potential future problems.
 This is especially true with older homes.
 However, remodeled or newly constructed Southern Colonials are more likely to have been brought up to modern construction codes with energy and green standards in place.
-Your agent will be your best source for helping to assess a home’s condition and recommend vendors if needed.
+Your California real estate agent will be your best source for helping to assess a home’s condition and recommend vendors if needed.

 Where to see examples of Southern Colonial architecture: